Organizations call on Prime Minister for an Immediate Asbestos Ban and Expert Panel Review

 “Unifor has worked diligently with our Health and Safety Representatives and activists to do everything possible to prevent our members from exposure to this deadly substance.
 There was a time when the inherent danger of asbestos was not understood – that time has long since passed,” said Unifor National President Jerry Dias.
 “To know and still fail to act is unconscionable.
 The government of Canada has a moral responsibility to immediately impose a complete ban on asbestos.”

-The letter to Prime Minister Justin Trudeau can be accessed here: http://www.cela.ca/letter-ban-asbestos-expert-panel.
+View the letter to Prime Minister Justin Trudeau here.

 For more information or to arrange an interview, contact: